- Our Farm

 What’s in the Boxes

-We are a diverse small family farm that grows vegetables and fruit specifically for our CSA.
+We are a small family farm that grows vegetables and fruit specifically for our CSA.
 We are not a vegetable delivery service.
 That means that you don’t get to choose what we put in your box.
-We grow the best vegetables we can and do our best to give you a good variety in your box each week.
+We grow the best vegetables we can and do our best to give you a good variety of vegetables (and fruit) in your box each week.
 When the produce is ready to harvest, we send it to you in your boxes.
 We have been told on many separate occasions that pick-up day can feel like Christmas or a birthday—members like the surprise of opening up their box and finding the goodies inside.

 - We send out a list of what’s expected in the box each Tuesday in the e-mail newsletter, and post it on Facebook and on our website earlier if we can.
 This is an “expected” list.
 Since we do pick your produce fresh we occasionally need to make adjustments based on the reality of what we come up with on harvest day.
 If we come up short on an item we will substitute it with another item of equal value.
 So consider this list as a guideline, not a promise.